illinois-or-research-analytics/cm_pipeline/README.md

 Simply run `pip install git+https://github.com/illinois-or-research-analytics/cm_pipeline`.
 This will install CM++, but to use pipeline functionality, please setup via cloning.

 ## Input and Usage

+### Example Commands

+#### CM++

+- `python3 -m hm01.cm -i network.tsv -e clustering.tsv -o output.tsv -c leiden -g 0.5 --threshold 1log10 --nprocs 4 --quiet`
+  - Runs CM++ on a Leiden with resolution 0.5 clustering with connectivity threshold $log_{10}(n)$ (Every cluster with connectivity over the log of the number of nodes is considered "well-connected")
+- `python3 -m hm01.cm -i network.tsv -e clustering.tsv -o output.tsv -c ikc -k 10 --threshold 1log10 --nprocs 4 --quiet`
+  - Similar idea but with IKC having hyperparameter $k=10$.

+#### CM Pipeline

+- Suppose you have a pipeline like the one [here](examples/leiden.json).
+Call it `pipeline.json`
+- Then from the root of this repository run:
+  - `python -m main pipeline.json`

 ### CM++ Usage